Signs and Symptoms of Commonly Abused Drugs

 - Treatment for Substance Abuse and Addiction

-When you suspect that you or a loved one is struggling with substance abuse problem, it's important to know the some of the signs and symptoms of abuse for that drug.
+When you suspect that you or a loved one is struggling with substance abuse problem, it's important to know the some of the signs and symptoms of addiciton for that drug.
 You can find a brief overview of the major drugs of abuse below.
-For a full list of substances, visit our Signs and Symptoms of Drug Abuse page.
+For a full list of substances, visit our Signs and Symptoms of Drug Abuse Overview page.

 Alcohol is one of the most widely abused legal substances in the United States.